MinZHANG-WHU/CDMI-Net/README.md

 @Article{
 AUTHOR = {Zhang, Min and Shi, Wenzhong and Chen, Shanxiong and Zhan, Zhao and Shi.
-Zhicheng}, TITLE = {Deep Multiple Instance Learning for Landslide Mapping}, }
+Zhicheng}, TITLE = {Deep Multiple Instance Learning for Landslide Mapping}, JOURNAL = {IEEE Geoscience and Remote Sensing Letters}, YEAR = {2020},
+DOI = {10.1109/LGRS.2020.3007183}
+}
 ```

 ## License
-Code and models are released under the GPLv3 license for non-commercial and research purposes only.
+Code and models are released under the GPLv3 license for non-commercial and research purposes **only**.
 For commercial purposes, please contact the authors.